 At Alpha Foundations, we have warrantied solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our FL and GA service area.

-We serve Tallahassee, St. Augustine, Jacksonville, Gainesville, Palm Coast, Valdosta, Albany, Middleburg, Pensacola, Saint Johns, and throughout the nearby areas.
+We serve Tallahassee, Jacksonville, Orlando, Miami, Gainesville, Fort Lauderdale, Valdosta, Port Saint Lucie, Saint Augustine, Hialeah, and throughout the nearby areas.
 To schedule an appointment, contact us by phone or e-mail today!

 The existing expansion joint between the driveway and garage is fully compressed.

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.

 The foundation walls on either side of the garage door are being pushed inwards by the driveway slab.